What Actions Cause Someone to Require High Risk Vehicle Insurance?

 - Produce false insurance MVACA;

-- Make false statement CAIA;
+- Make a false statement CAIA;

 - Permit a novice to drive in contravention of conditions/restrictions;